unkcpz/zpcknu-blog/content/notes/gsoc-summary-01.md

 However, when recreating the `SavableFuture` from saved, the loop is supposed to be designated.
 Otherwise will get the exception 'RuntimeError: Non-thread-safe operation invoked on an event loop other than the current one'

-The problem is does loop need to be stored as the persister or just passed as context?
+Does loop need to be stored as the persister or just passed as context of `SavableFuture`?
+If the loop in the `load_context` is desired, how to save and load it explicitly?

 #### Issue 2: callback in `call_on_process_finish` can be any callable

-Since now, `LoopCommunicator` is used as the communicator, all communications over RabbitMQ will go through `plumpy.create_task`.
+Since `LoopCommunicator` is used as the communicator now, all communications over RabbitMQ will go through `plumpy.create_task`.
 In `create_task` plumpy expect a coroutine to be scheduled in the event loop, but it always not the case, the callback passed to the method can be any callable functions coroutines, regular functions, `functools.partial`, lambda,